wouterpeere/GHEtool/docs/index.md

 Here one can find (extensive) documentation of GHEtool.
 Please find below the content of this ReadTheDocs.

 If you want to download GHEtool, please visit our website at [https://GHEtool.eu](https://GHEtool.eu).
+If you have any questions, remarks or ideas for future functionalities, please contact us at [wouter@ghetool.eu](mailto:wouter@ghetool.eu).

 ```{toctree}
 :caption: 'GHEtool'